WBFB

-WBFB (97.1 MHz, "97-1 The Bear") is a commercial FM radio station in Bangor, Maine.
+WBFB (97.1 FM, "97-1 The Bear") is a commercial radio station in Bangor, Maine.
 The station is owned by Blueberry Broadcasting and airs a country music radio format, simulcast on sister stations WBFE in Bar Harbor and WMCM in Rockland.

 The transmitter is off Maine State Route 9 in Dixmont, Maine, using the same tower as WABI-TV.
 The studios and offices are on Target Industrial Circle in Bangor.

 WBFB begins each weekday with the syndicated, Nashville-based Bobby Bones Show from Premiere Networks.
 Local disc jockeys handle the other hours of the day.
 On Sunday mornings, Bob Kingsley's Country Top 40 is heard.
 Car races from the Motor Racing Network are heard on some weekends.
 After the Bobby Bones Show wraps up, WBFB promises to play nine songs in a row without commercial interruption, throughout the day.
 It also uses an electronic female voice to list the artist and title of every song when they conclude.

 History

 WABI-FM

 The 97.1 frequency has a long history in Bangor, signing on the air on March 15, 1961.
 The original call sign was WABI-FM, owned by the Community Broadcasting Service.
 Community Broadcasting also owned WABI (now WTOS) and WABI-TV.
+WABI-FM initially simulcast WABI.